esophiac/MSDS-431-assignment-9/README.md

 - main.go: demonstrating the trimmed package
 - README.md: the readme file for the repository
 - trimmed_mean.R : demonstrating how the trimmed mean works in R.
+- week9.exe: the final build for the assignment

 ## Application
 An executable for this project was created using Windows.
 To create your own executable, run go build in the same directory as the go program.
 For more information, see the Gopher documentation on creating an executable [here](https://go.dev/doc/tutorial/compile-install).